 - Fold origami- Follow step-by-step instructions in a how-to book.

-- Make coin rubbings- Trace other items such as leaves, paper clips, or keys.
+- Make coin rubbings- Read about this eye hand coordination activity in our coin activities post.
+Trace other items such as leaves, paper clips, or keys.

 - Make a paper fortune teller- Add educational aspects such as math facts or definitions.